Macavitycode/macavitycode.github.io/content/_index.md

 ---
-title: ""
 theme_version: '2.8.2'
+featured_image: '/greybg.jpg'
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to my personal website.
+It is a work in progress.